KRISWIU/cs326-final-tet/README.md

 **Artwork database**: Initially pulling primarily from Wikisource for poetry, but could in theory be expanded.
 Could store objects representing each artwork, with various properties or bits of information tied to it.

-**Lists**: Simple linked lists referencing items in the database, attached to users or attached to the system if created dynamically.
+**Lists**: Simple lists referencing items in the database, attached to users or attached to the system if created dynamically.

 **Tags**: Attached to artworks, and primarily optimized for filtering or exploration.
 Likely implemented as a kind of database with tag names having a list of all the artworks with that tag.

-**Segmenting**: Allows users to manipulate smaller parts of a work.
+**Segmenting works**: Allows users to manipulate smaller parts of a work.
 Could be treated as another artwork in the database, but with additional properties (such as "originally from" and "positionInWork".)

 ## Future Implementation:
 There going to have several pages in our website.